 After blanching the peels, combine the sugar, water and corn syrup into a medium-sized sauce pot over medium heat and stir until the sugar is dissolved.
 Add the orange peels and bring the solution to a simmer.

-Allow the orange peels to simmer for 50 minutes.
+Allow the orange peels to simmer on low heat for 30-50 minutes until they are translucent.
 This is the step where I blew it on multiple occasions.
 Pay close attention that the liquid never comes to too hard of a boil.
-It should be bubbling fairly rapidly but you should still be able to see the submerged peels.
-You definitely don't want all of the water to evaporate.
+You should still be able to see the submerged peels and you don't want all of the water to evaporate.

-After an hour has passed, remove the orange peels and place them on a rack to drain (Note: you can preserve the syrup in an air tight container and use it in marinades and drink mixes!).
+When the peels have become translucent (and tasty), transfer them to a drying wrack on a foil-lined cookie sheet.
+Note: you can preserve the syrup in an air tight container and use it in marinades and drink mixes!

 Melt the chocolate over a double boiler until it reaches a smooth consistency with a glossy shine.
+If you want to properly temper your chocolate in order to achieve a crisper bite and glossier coating, follow these handy directions from David Lebovitz.
 Dip the peels into the melted chocolate one-by-one, leaving the tips uncoated and place on the parchment.
-Alternately, you can place all of the peels in the chocolate at once and toss until they are evenly coated.
-If you decide to go with the latter method, use a fork to remove the peels from the chocolate and place on the parchment to cool.
 If you end up with leftover melted chocolate, dip some nuts, fruit or cookies into the remainder!

 Place the candy back in the refrigerator to help the chocolate firm up faster (about 15 minutes).
 Enjoy!